Categories, Attributes, and Relationships

 Not only can you use your Categories as a type, but you can use your category as the type of an attribute inside itself!

 For example, you can say that a Person has a friend, which is a Person.

 You create a category by putting a category declaration block in a fact block.
 A category declaration block can be found under the "Categories" drawer in the Toolbox.

-Once you have declared a Category, you can use an category attribute block to give it one or more attributes.
-The category attribute block can be found in the “Categories” drawer of the toolbox, and looks like this:
+Once you have declared a Category, you can use an attribute declaration block to give it an attribute.
+The attribute declaration block can be found in the "Categories" drawer of the toolbox, and looks like this:

-For example, to say that “a person has an age and a best friend” you might set out an attribute declaration block like this:
+For example, to say that "a person has an age and a best friend" you might create attribute declaration blocks like these:

-The name of an attribute must start with a lowercase letter, must not have spaces, and must be unique across all categories.
+The name of an attribute must follow the same rules as the name of a category.
+It also needs to be unique across all categories.

 Once you have selected the order that you want the object and the value to appear, you can specify the text that appears before, between, and after them.
 For example, imagine that you have a category called "Animal" and an attribute called "legs" that was supposed to hold how many legs the animal has.

 Here are three different ways you might want your customized attribute block to appear, and how to achieve that effect using the attribute customization block: